 Many individuals who fall do not present to, or inform a healthcare professional.
 Education should be a recurring aim to change such behavioural habits.
 Furthermore, individuals who present to the emergency services may have an immediate injury assessed but may not receive a formal risk assessment to reduce the risk of further falls and injury.
 Clear referral pathways and access to low level prevention should be a primary objective of the service, delivered by:

-Ensuring high quality of care, to ensure patients are treated in accordance with all relevant National guidance atient outcome data is collected and monitored (including patient reported outcomes as these are developed).
+Ensuring high quality of care, to ensure patients are treated in accordance with all relevant National guidance

+Patient outcome data is collected and monitored (including patient reported outcomes as these are developed).

 Developing an integrated falls pathway that favours a multi-disciplinary approach to falls prevention and with clear links to local multi-agency teams with a falls interest.